IreneLuque/CURRITO/Electronics/readme.txt

 duration.
 Arduino provides a range of functions to make the most of each of the devices.

--As explained in the document, RPi camera is coded in Python and serial port communication is needed.
+-RPi Camera: as explained in the document, RPi camera is coded in Python and serial port communication is needed.
 Some camera examples oriented to photographs and videos are added.
 Communication between the Arduino and Raspberry Pi is established through the serial port by connecting the USB-B of the Arduino to one of the USB-A ports on the RPi.
 The camera on the RPi-4B is programmed using the Thonny Python IDE.